|

 First, download

-and extract the Save+Copy.wcm macro from the SaveCopy.zip
+and extract the Save+Copy.wcm macro from inside the SaveCopy.zip

-file, and place it in your default macro folder as shown in the Tools, Settings, Files, Merge/Macro tab.
-(See here for help if you need
+file and place it in your default macro folder as shown on the Tools, Settings, Files, Merge/Macro (tab).
+(See here for help if you need it.)

-you must insert your preferred alternate drive's letter in the
+macro you must insert your preferred alternate drive's letter in the User Modification Area

-User Modification Area at the beginning of the macro's code, and the name
+at the beginning of the macro's code, and the name of a special

-of a special alternate folder on that drive (if you require it).
-The other settings (i.e., to display or suppress
+alternate folder on that drive (if you require it).
+The other settings (i.e., to display or suppress messages)

 This is easy to do: